tsupplis/cpm86-crossdev/README.md

 - cb86.exe and libraries from Digital Research
 - nasm netwide assembler
 - masm, link, asm, exe2bin, hex2bin from Microsoft (the version of masm in this repository has been patched to work with emu2 and other emulators, see https://github.com/tsupplis/pcdos11-hacking for details). asm.com and hex2bin.com have been rebuilt for modified sources at https://github.com/tsupplis/pcdos11-hacking .
+- Microsoft Basic 5.22 for CP/M-86 (mbasic86.cmd), included in the repository
 - Intel PL/M-86 3.30 compiler (plm86.exe), Intel ASM-86 assembler (asm86.exe), Intel linker (link.exe) and librarian (lib86.exe) and locator (loc86.exe) from the retroarchive (http://www.retroarchive.org/dos/lang/PLM8086Tools.zip).
 A real-world example of a CP/M-86 project written in PL/M-86 is available at (https://github.com/tsupplis/ccpm86-y2k).

 - The Super Cool emu2 DOS emulator to run the DR tools on macOS and Linux (https://github.com/dmsc/emu2).
 This is an incredible way to bring dos command line development tools to a modern and up to date shell/make/whatever based dev environment.
 Another stunning emulator.
 Emu2 and PCE are an incredible pair.
 We use the emu2-cpm86 fork (https://github.com/johnsonjh/emu2-cpm86), which adds and keeps improving CP/M-86 support on top of upstream emu2.